Example Calories Burned

 While we focus on calories, walking delivers so much more:

-Pro Tips to Maximize Your Walking Calories
+Expert Tips to Maximize Your Walking Workout

 Increase Your Pace